Aditya-Giri1234/VideoSuper/README.md

-# VideoSuper
+# VideoSuper - Real-Time WebRTC Video Chat

-VideoSuper is a demo showcasing the WebRTC video feature.
-It allows peer-to-peer video communication using WebRTC, with Firebase serving as the signaling server.
+**VideoSuper** is a demo Android app that showcases peer-to-peer video communication using WebRTC, with Firebase Realtime Database used for signaling.
+This app allows users to connect through video calls, providing a simple yet functional demonstration of real-time communication on mobile devices.

 ## Features

-- Real-time video communication using WebRTC.
+- **Peer-to-Peer Video Communication**: Establish secure video calls between users using WebRTC.
-- Firebase Realtime Database is used for signaling and establishing WebRTC connections.
+- **Firebase Realtime Database**: Firebase is used for signaling and managing connections between peers.
+- **User Authentication**: Firebase Authentication to securely handle user sign-ins.
+- **Incoming Call Notifications**: Alerts users of incoming calls with ringtones.
+- **Permissions Management**: Requests necessary permissions (camera, microphone, etc.) via PermissionX.
+- **Minimalist UI**: A clean, simple UI for seamless video communication.

 ## Prerequisites

-Before running the project, ensure that you:
+Before running the project, follow these steps to configure the Firebase project and dependencies.

+### 1. Firebase Project Setup

-- **Create a project in Firebase**:
+- **Create a Firebase Project**:
   - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
   - Add an Android app to your Firebase project.
-  - Download the `google-services.json` file and place it in your project's `app/` directory.
+  - Download the `google-services.json` file and place it in the `app/` directory of your project.

-- **Enable Realtime Database**:
+- **Enable Firebase Realtime Database**:
-  - In the Firebase Console, navigate to **Realtime Database**.
+  - In the Firebase Console, navigate to **Realtime Database** and click on **Create Database**.
-  - Click **Create Database** and follow the prompts to enable it.
-  - Set the database rules to allow read/write access during testing:
+  - Set the rules for development to allow read and write access:

     ```json
     {
       "rules": {